garret1317/aegisub-scripts/README.md

 ignores lines with text in them, prepends to lines with just tags in them

+### Append Comment

+pops up a dialogue to put the comment in, and appends it to the selected lines.

 ### Audio Clipper

 Extracts audio from the selected line(s), like the create audio clip button.